sfmqrb/compiler/README.md

 A scanner is a program that takes a sequence of characters (the source file of the program) and produces a sequence of tokens that will be used to feed the compiler's parser.

+A file called "input.txt" contains the raw code.
+Also, this file is in the same directory as `compiler.py`.

 ## phase 2

 ### Parser

 A parser is a compiler or interpreter component that breaks data into smaller elements for easy translation into another language.
+In this project we implemented a recursive descent parser.A recursive descent parser is a kind of top-down parser built from a set of mutually recursive procedures (or a non-recursive equivalent) where each such procedure implements one of the nonterminals of the grammar.

 - parse tree